 However, in the last few years, people have decided to willingly give up gluten as a health reason.
 It’s become a fad that has thousands of people without celiac disease eating fewer whole grains.

-Whole grains have long been proven to be heart healthy.
+Whole grains are extremely heart healthy.
 The American Heart Association recommends getting at least 6 ounces of whole grains each day as part of a balanced diet.

 Dr. Andrew T. Chan from the Massachusetts General Hospital and Harvard Medical School said, “In recent years, some food companies and diet books have pushed the idea that gluten is harmful and restricting gluten may yield health benefits.
 Our data suggest that this is not the case and in fact, may be associated with harm since low intake of gluten is often associated with low intake of whole grains, which is associated with a lower risk of heart disease.”